MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 Use this function for functionality that has a visual effect, like updating the final position of a character or a projectile, for example.
 It's also the right spot to react to the user's input as quickly as possible.

-In general, it's wise to keep the workload in this function to a minimum and, e.g., implement actual gameplay and AI logic in the `OnUpdate` callback function at a much lower frequency.
+In general, it's wise to keep the workload in this function to a minimum and, e.g., implement actual gameplay and AI logic in the ``OnUpdate`` callback function at a lower frequency.
 The results computed at the lower frequency can then be interpolated in this function to achieve visually pleasing results.

 .. code-block:: lua